A286 / Alloy 660 for excellent high temperature oxidation resistance

 - Maintains high strength at elevated temperatures

-Hex head bolts made from A-286 are known for their high strength, creep resistance and oxidation resistance at elevated temperatures.
-This iron-nickel-chromium alloy (once age-hardened) provides A-286 hex head bolts with high levels of strength from room temperature up to about 1300°F (700°C).
+A286 bolts, also known as Alloy 660 bolts are stainless steel alloy which contains iron, nickel and chromium.
+A286 hex bolts are known for their high strength, creep resistance and oxidation resistance at elevated temperatures once age hardened.
+As a result, A286 hex bolts provide high levels of strength from room temperature up to about 1300°F (700°C).

-A-286 bolts are mildly corrosion resistant.
-While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1300°F (700°C) in conditions that would typically be found in high temperature exhaust streams.
+A286 hex head bolts are also mildly corrosion resistant.
+While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1500°F (815°C) in conditions that would typically be found in high temperature exhaust streams.

-It is important to differentiate between a A-286 hex head bolt and hex head cap screw.
+It is important to differentiate between a -286 hex head bolt and hex head cap screw.
 Often people assume they are the same, but they are actually very different fasteners in terms of how they are manufactured, as well as from an application perspective.
-Regardless of your choice, A-286 hex heads offer strong, stable joints because of their large head service.
+Regardless of your choice, A286 / Alloy 660 hex heads offer strong, stable joints because of their large head service.

 The Hex Comparison

 Material specification ASTM A453 Grade 660 applies to bolts, studs, studs and other fasteners.
 It ensures fasteners meet strength standards for use in high temperature bolting applications.
 ASTM A453 Grade 660 is classified into 4 property classes / heat treatments: A, B, C & D, each designated with different tensile and stress rupture properties.
 The most common of the ASTM 453 classes are class A or D. The grades A, B and C all have the same minimum tensile strength and minimum yield strength of 130ksi and 85ksi respectively.
 However grade D has a significantly better yield with a min tensile of 130ksi and a min yield of 105ksi.

 AMS A286 / Alloy 660 Heat Treatments